 Mazak laser-cutting machines are incredibly safe machines when paired with proper safety procedure to reduce potential risks.

-By Dan Konrath, Applications Engineer at Mazak Optonics Corp.
+By Dan Konrath, Applications Engineer (now Regional Sales Manager) at Mazak Optonics Corp.

 Laser is actually an acronym for "light amplification by stimulated emission of radiation".
 Since there is a radiation stimulated light involved in the Mazak cutting process, there are potential hazards.
 Laser related hazards include laser beam contact, fire, fumes and electrocution.
 But the two most serious are beam contact and fire.